 Is the tip open?

 The tip at Shidas Lane is open every day 8am-4pm.
-Only visit if it's absolutely essential and read about changes to the tip's operation before you go.
+You must book a slot - read about changes to the tip's operation before you go.

 Can I still get in touch with the council online?